deadproject/FixOs/README.md

 > [!NOTE]
 > UnattendedWinstall has been tested and optimized for personal use.
 For those interested in customizing further, [create your own answer file](https://schneegans.de/windows/unattend-generator/)
+> This answer file was created for my personal use, based on Schneegans' project and inspired by [Memory Tech Tips Answer File](https://github.com/memstechtips/UnattendedWinstall)

 ## <ins>**Installing Windows with an Answer File**</ins>
 In short, you need to include the `autounattend.xml` answer file on your Windows Installation Media so it can be read and executed during the Windows Setup.
 Here are a few ways to do it: